soffoalbert/task-manager-app/README.md

 By utilizing NestJS, this Task Manager application benefits from the framework's robustness, scalability, and ease of maintenance, making it a solid choice for enterprise-grade applications.

+## Hexagonal Architecture

+Hexagonal Architecture, also known as Ports and Adapters Architecture, is a software design pattern that aims to create loosely coupled application components that can be easily connected to their software environment through ports and adapters.
+This architecture emphasizes the separation of concerns by isolating the core logic of the application from external elements like databases, web interfaces, or other services.

+### Benefits of Hexagonal Architecture include:
+Improved Testability: By decoupling the core logic from external components, it becomes easier to test the application in isolation, leading to more reliable software.
+Flexibility and Scalability: Changes to external services or databases do not impact the core application logic, making it easier to update or replace those external components.

+Enhanced Maintainability: The clear separation of concerns and the isolation of the application's core logic simplify understanding and maintaining the codebase.
+Facilitates Continuous Deployment: With a decoupled design, parts of the system can be independently deployed or updated, supporting continuous integration and deployment practices.

+Overall, Hexagonal Architecture allows for creating more maintainable, scalable, and adaptable software applications by promoting loose coupling and emphasizing the separation between the application's core logic and external concerns.